chharvey/counterpoint/docs/reference/types.md

 for example, property access and function calls.

+### `unknown`
+Type  `unknown` is at the top of the type hierarchy — it contains every value and expression, and is a supertype of every other type.

+Type `unknown` is used to describe a value or expression about which nothing is known.
+Therefore, the compiler will not assume it has any properties or is valid in some operations.

 ### `null`
 Type `null` has exactly one value, also called `null`.
 The meaning of the `null` value is not specified, but it’s most commonly used as a placeholder